udecode/plate/.changeset/table-m.md

 '@udecode/plate-table': major
 ---

+Major performance improvement: all table cells were re-rendering on a single cell change.
+This is now fixed.

 - `TablePlugin` now depends on `NodeIdPlugin`
 - `TablePlugin` merging is now enabled by default:
   - Rename `enableMerging` to `disableMerge`